How effective are face coverings in reducing transmission of COVID-19?

-To assess the effect of mask wearing we need to know which respiratory droplets and aerosols are likely to carry significant doses of virus.
-We thus need to know the size distribution of exhaled droplets, and how concentrated the (viable) virus is in droplets produced by shedding in an infected individual.
+To assess the effect of mask wearing we need to know which respiratory aerosol \joshspeaks{particles} are likely to carry significant doses of virus.
+We thus need to know the size distribution of \joshspeaks{particles on exhalation and inhalation}, and how concentrated the (viable) virus is in aerosols produced by shedding in an infected individual.